MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/inf-ddinstall-com-section.md

 DDInstall.COM section should have the same platform and operating system decorations as their related DDInstall sections.
 For example, an install-section-name.ntamd64 section would have a corresponding install-section-name.ntamd64.COM section.
 The specified DDInstall section must be referenced in a device/models-specific entry under the per-manufacturer Models section of the INF file.
 The case-insensitive extensions to the install-section-name shown in the formal syntax statement can be inserted into such a DDInstall.COM section name in cross-platform INF files.

-For more information about how to use the system-defined .nt, .ntia64, .ntamd64, .ntarm, and .ntarm64 extensions, see [Creating INF Files for Multiple Platforms and Operating Systems](creating-inf-files-for-multiple-platforms-and-operating-systems.md).
+For more information about how to use the system-defined .nt, .ntamd64, and .ntarm64 extensions, see [Creating INF Files for Multiple Platforms and Operating Systems](creating-inf-files-for-multiple-platforms-and-operating-systems.md).

 ## Examples